In veterinary medicine, custom splints and braces are becoming standard practice. Why is it important to provide custom supports for dogs?

 2) Custom Thermoplastic Splints

 Custom thermoplastic splints are made directly on the pet by the veterinary professional.
-Flat sheets of thermoplastic are heated in hot water until malleable, then draped and formed over a pet's body part.
+Flat sheets of thermoplastic are heated in hot water until soft, then draped and formed over a pet's body part.
 The incorporated joint is immobilized by the splint.
-The thermoplastic sets within minutes, forming a custom-fitted splint.
+The thermoplastic sets in minutes, forming a custom-fitted splint.
 The splint can be reheated and remolded as needed (up to 3-4 times depending on type of thermoplastic).

 When should you consider using a custom thermoplastic splint?